How to corporatise a university (in three steps) - Honi Soit

 Firstly, at least two members must have high-level private or public sector financial experience, and at least one must have similar private or public commercial experience.
 Universities have overwhelmingly interpreted these provisions, perhaps reasonably, to mean financial and commercial experience at large private firms at the expense of public sector experience.
 The very existence of this legislation demonstrates a hostility to university self-governance in the first place.
 However, beyond this minimum legislative requirement, university councils have, by their own appointments, become stacked with members from the finance and commercial worlds.
 Inevitably, corporate governance entrenches itself.

-Adam Lucas told Honi that “elected staff members [on councils] are inevitably locked out of committees” by corporate-oriented majorities.
+Adam Lucas told Honi that “elected staff members [on councils] are almost invariably locked out of council committees, especially remuneration committees” by corporate-oriented majorities.
 One result of this has been the skyrocketing pay of Vice-Chancellors, with remuneration committees stacked with private sector appointees aligning executive salaries with corporate standards.
 More relevant is control over nominations committees.
 For example, at the University of Sydney, the seven-person committee contains no staff or student-elected members.
 With such control, nominations are more likely to be made from existing corporate networks, rather than from the academic and education ‘industries’ which are foreign to the committee’s members.
 In this sense, corporate governance perpetuates itself, leading to a private-sector commercial presence far beyond the legislative minimum.

 Functions and values

-Secondly, all governing body members are required to (a) have “expertise and experience relevant to the functions exercisable by the [governing body] and (b) an appreciation of the object, values, functions and activities of the University.”
+Secondly, all governing body members are required to (a) have “expertise and experience relevant to the functions exercisable by the [governing body]” and (b) “an appreciation of the object, values, functions and activities of the University.”

 According to the legislation, the functions of the governing body are to oversee, among other things, matters of investment and financial accommodation, and to approve its “business plan.”
 However, it is also required to oversee the university’s performance as well as its “academic activities” and to approve the university’s mission and strategic direction.
 Where councils are dominated by corporate figures, the university’s performance is reduced to financial indicators and baseless metrics such as rankings, major academic decisions are rubber-stamped by incompetent members.
 The university’s mission is defined in terms of business and financial outcomes, rather than student experience, teaching quality and research achievement.
 Furthermore, corporate council members regularly hold multiple directorships, limiting the attention that can be given to understanding the specificities of universities, and the issues which they face.
 It is highly questionable that governing bodies dominated by CBD CV stackers can have the “expertise and experience” relevant to the non-commercial aspects of university governance.